specialized806/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 4. You can also remove the section from the template by selecting the **Delete** option.

+## Add conditional sections to a template

+TBD

 ## Configure a workflow

 Create customizable workflows that apply to all documents when created with the template.